sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 # Object Detection Basics
 >   The fundamentals of understanding object detection with YOLO and SSD architectures.

 Object detection revolves around a few main architectures such as YOLO (we're referring to the older versions and not v3), SSD (Single Shot Detection) and FPN (Feature Pyramid Net).
-While this post focuses mainly on my understanding of YOLO and SSD [here is a piece by Nick Zeng](https://blog.zenggyu.com/en/post/2018-12-05/retinanet-explained-and-demystified/) which beautifully explains how it works.
+While this post focuses mainly on my understanding of YOLO and SSD [here is a piece by Nick Zeng](https://blog.zenggyu.com/en/post/2018-12-05/retinanet-explained-and-demystified/) which beautifully explains how FPN works.
 Nick's twitter is available [here](https://twitter.com/zenggyu)

 ## Starting with Single Object detection.